MicrosoftDocs/cloud-adoption-framework/docs/manage/azure-server-management/onboard-at-scale.md

 To onboard the Change Tracking and Inventory solutions, follow the same steps as for Update Management.
 For more information about how to onboard these solutions from your Automation account, see [Onboard the Update Management solution and the Change Tracking and Inventory solution](/azure/automation/change-tracking/manage-change-tracking).

-The change tracking solution is free for Azure VMs and costs $6 per node per month for on-premises servers.
+The Change Tracking and Inventory solution is free for Azure VMs and costs $6 per node per month for on-premises servers.
 This cost covers change tracking, inventory, and Desired State Configuration.
 If you want to enroll only specific on-premises servers, you can opt in those servers.
 We recommend that you onboard all your production servers.

 #### Opt in via the Azure portal